 Initiate Testing:Depending on the specific cable tester model, initiate the testing process.
 This may involve pressing a button or selecting the appropriate test mode on the tester's interface.

-The cable tester will send signals through the UTP CAT6 cable and receive them on the other end (master and remote units).
+UTP CAT6 cable and receive them on the other end (master and remote units).
 It will then analyze the results.

 Check the Test Results:Examine the display on the cable tester.
 It should indicate whether the cable is properly wired, the continuity of each wire, and whether there are any issues such as open circuits or shorts.The tester will typically provide a clear indication of the cable's status, such as "Pass" or "Fail."